Eggs are delicious and highly nutritional, being a favorite for many. But can you eat eggs if you have a fatty liver?

 Eggs are not part of the foods recommended for fatty liver, but you can eat them in moderation.
 If you suffer from NAFLD, you should not eat more than 2 eggs per week, cooked in a safe way for fatty liver.

 This means that the eggs you consume should always be boiled, poached or scrambled (without any oil) and without added dressings or similar things that might increase the fat or carb content of the eggs.

-There are mixed opinions regarding eggs – with some people considering them safe to eat for fatty liver.
+There are mixed opinions regarding eggs – with some people considering them safe to eat for fatty liver or even a sort of a liver superfood.
 However, recent studies have found that to be wrong.

 We have this study that wanted to see the relation between fatty liver and NAFLD.
 According to their findings, eggs do increase the risks of developing a fatty liver, even at values of two-three eggs eaten per week.

 Actually, those consuming 2-3 eggs per week had 3.71 more chances of developing a fatty liver when compared to those eating 2 or fewer each week.

 We can therefore assume that they’re similarly bad for an already fatty liver.
 This is why you should limit consumption as much as possible and only have a maximum of 2 per week.
 Ideally not every week.

 Why are eggs bad for your fatty liver?